Great Bullion Famine: Famine

 The bullion famine caused a European economic recession that only the Portuguese and Low Countries were capable of surviving.
 During the 15th century, silver bullion became so rare that commodities were used in place of coin.
 European trade, c.1410, was crippled by the bullion famine and barely improved by the time the second bullion famine struck in c.1440.

 Barter became so commonplace that the spice pepper was used in place of bullion, with the Germans calling their bankers peppermen.
 In England, the lack of bullion brought about a barter system, in response Edward IV of England passed an act in 1464, stating that carders, spinners, weavers, and fullers were to be paid lawful money for their wages; continued complaints by the cloth industry indicate this act was neglected.

 In France people resorted to barter by 1420, and a barter system was improvised based on the value of commodities, if one commodity were deemed more expensive than the other, the difference was topped off with a payment of money.

 As the bullion supply worsened, mining and refining techniques were improved.
 Georgius Agricola in his work, De re metallica, recorded these techniques.
 It also drove shipwrights to enhance the ability of merchant ships to extend their trading range.
 These naval advances were copied by the Genoans for their merchant vessels.

-The exploration and later discovery of America is believed to have been fueled by the bullion famine.
+The discovery and later exploration of America is believed to have been fueled by the bullion famine.
 Columbus's voyage was motivated by the search for gold, being mentioned in his diary sixty-five times.
 The Portuguese exploration of Africa and a trade route to India via the Cape of Good Hope was similarly fueled by the famine.